Department of Modern Languages & Classics

 Canadian Summer School in Germany (CSSG)

-Study through Goethe Institute or in Freiburg University
+Study through Goethe Institute or the Canadian Year in Freiburg

 There is also the option of going on exchange Konstanz, Justus Liebig University Giessen, Liebig or Frankfurt University.